|Page tools: Print Page Print All RSS Search this Product|

 8 Some data values in Data by Region have been randomly adjusted or suppressed to avoid the release of confidential details.
 Care should be taken when interpreting cells with small numbers.
 In some cases small cells have been randomly altered to zero.
 Caution should be exercised in deducing that there are no people or units with particular characteristics in a given region.

 CHANGES FROM PREVIOUS ISSUE

-9 There have been a number of changes to the data items and series included in this issue.
+9 In May 2018 Data by Region was released with a new time series of 2012 to 2017.
+In this latest release there have been a number of changes to the data items and series.
 These changes are summarised in the following table.
 Please see the relevant sections in these Explanatory Notes for more detailed descriptions.

 POPULATION AND PEOPLE

 10 Population data in the profiles, unless otherwise stated, are the estimated resident population (ERP) for the selected region as at 30 June for the year shown.
 Data are shown to the nearest whole number without rounding, but accuracy to the last digit should not be assumed.

 11 The concept of ERP links people to a place of usual residence within Australia.
 Usual residence is defined as that place where each person has lived or intends to live for six months or more in a given reference year.

 12 Population estimates for most sub-state regions in Data by Region are built up from Statistical Area Level 2 (SA2).
 The ERP as at Census date is calculated based on usual residence Census counts, excluding short-term overseas visitors in Australia, with an allowance for Census net undercount and the number of residents temporarily overseas at Census date.
 As the Census is not held on 30 June (the 2011 and 2016 Census were held on 9 August), further adjustments taking into account births, deaths and migration for the intervening period are made to obtain ERP at 30 June.